valenciaHQ/tasklist-fullstack-challenge-be/readme.md

 # Tasklist backend

+* Get postgresql up and running locally on 5432 port to mach `db.ts` file configuration
 * Run `npm install` and `npm run dev`
 * Running on port 3001
 * Find below postman collection and database backup to restore database in case it's needed